factcast/factcast/factcast-site/documentation/content/roadmap/overview.md

 #### Spring MessageListenerContainer

-Still in the early conceptual stages, it'd be nice to remove boilerplate from Fact-handling (like switching over types etc) and provide a Spring integration somewhat similar to the Models people are used to (Automatic unmarshalling to Java Types, automatic handling of MarkFacts, etc...)
+Still in the early conceptual stages, it'd be nice to remove boilerplate from Fact-handling (like switching over types etc) and provide a Spring integration somewhat similar to the Models people are used to (Automatic unmarshalling to Java Types, etc...)

 **And yes, you can help!**